Altered States: Conflict between Russell and Chayefsky

 "Paddy's hallucinations were impossible to film," said Russell in another interview.
 "He'd write a direction, something like 'Interstellar gas shot through 5 million miles of universe like a puff of cigarette smoke.'
 But when I read the script, I realized the picture would only succeed to the extent that it dramatized a certain experience common to all men.
 And that experience isn't gas going through the universe."
 Russell added, "there is a great deal of dialogue in 'Altered States,' and as I saw it, my task was to make those scenes as visually interesting as possible so they wouldn't be swallowed up by the special effects."
-Russell admitted he did not "shoot scenes as he was used to having them shot in other movies he has been involved in.
+Russell said, "I don't shoot scenes as he was used to having them shot in other movies he has been involved in.
 I try to avoid the covering shot, long shot, close-up technique.
 Instead, I try for long, fluid sequences."
 The director said he felt Chayefsky had never "been involved with a director who wasn't malleable.
 He would make suggestions, and I would listen courteously, and then disagree.
 'I can't use your eyes,' I told him.
 'I've got to use my own.
 In any case, there can be only one director on a picture."

 Chayefsky disavowal of film

 Chayefsky later withdrew his name from the project, so the screenplay is credited to the pseudonymous Sidney Aaron.
-Film critic Janet Maslin, in her review of the film, thought it "easy to guess why":
+Film critic Janet Maslin, in her review of the film, thought it easy to guess why:

 It's easy to guess why [screenwriter Chayefsky] and [director Ken Russell] didn't see eye to eye.
 The direction, without being mocking or campy, treats outlandish material so matter-of-factly that it often has a facetious ring.
 The screenplay, on the other hand, cries out to be taken seriously, as it addresses, with no particular sagacity, the death of God and the origins of man.

 Film critic Richard Corliss attributed Chayefsky's disavowal of the film to distress over "the intensity of the performances and the headlong pace at which the actors read his dialogue."